 At discretion of the Parish Leadership due to environmental or health concerns, @Matt programs may migrate to @Home at any time during the program year.

 The @HOME program will take place in the home, with one family, or two or three families coming together.
 To participate in the @HOME program, the following criteria must be met…

-- Safe Environment – all parents are expected to complete the safe environment requirements of the parish regardless of whether they will be meeting with other families for catechesis time.
+- Safe Environment – all parents are encouraged to complete the safe environment requirements of the parish regardless of whether they will be meeting with other families for catechesis time.